bryant-the-coder/NvHack/README.md

-# Welome to NvHack or my config repo
+# Welcome to NvHack or my config repo

 ## Installation
 1. cd into the directory of your nvim folder